 The recent saga around Jimmy Kimmel’s suspension and reinstatement was never about a controversial joke.
 Outrage served as a convenient excuse, not the direct cause.
 The real story is economics: late-night television’s business model is obsolete.
 Even Kimmel’s celebrated return was a fractured victory, with major affiliate groups like Sinclair and Nexstar refusing to air the show.
 The saga is less about politics or censorship than it is about expensive contracts, a vanishing audience, and a business collapsing under its own weight.

 We got the inside take from Mr. Lynn Scheid, a media veteran with experience spanning local newsrooms to executive roles at major networks and programming giants.
-Currently the President of Atlantic America LLC, his perspective combines boardroom strategy with ground-level realities.
+Currently the Chairman of the Board of Atlantic Media Group, his perspective combines boardroom strategy with ground-level realities.

 In Scheid's analysis, the purpose of television is not art, news, or entertainment; it’s commerce.
 The entire model was built for a world that no longer exists, when the nuclear family gathered around a single television set and advertising dollars flowed through a two-tiered system of high-stakes national buys and cheaper local spots.